Norm-variation of cubic ergodic averages: Ergodic averages: Proof of Theorem using Theorem

-With Theorem \ref{thm2} proved, the transition to ergodic averages is now standard and is described for instance in \cite{T08}.
-Here we are using a more straightforward approach, like the one explained in \cite{DKST}.
-Therefore we only give the basic idea and omit the details.
+The transition of \eqref{eq_char_rho} to ergodic averages is standard and is described for instance in \cite{T08}.
+Here we are using a more straightforward approach, as in \cite{DKST16}, and we give only a sketch of the argument.